 Willow Place is intended to supplement the work/training schedules already in place for it's clients.
 Providers/guardians report the 10 sessions Willow Place is open, allows this to happen for their person.
 Local school districts contract with the agency to use Willow Place as the off-site specialized recreation program to introduce exiting students and their parents to available community programs.
 Districts provide a van and classroom assistant to have students attend each week.
 Often parents continue having their student attend the program during the summer and after exiting the Transition Programs.

 Willow Place is a DDA Certified Respite Care Provider.
 Clients must be registered prior to attendance.
 First visit is free.
-Clients not registered with Respite are assessed minimal user fees for Willow Place at $15.00/session.
+Clients not registered with Respite are assessed minimal user fees for Willow Place at $15.00/session and $5.00 for those clients who stay over the lunch hour from 12 noon until 1 pm.
 Scholarships are available for clients having limited funds.

 Many services for disabled adults have been eliminated in Snohomish County.
 These cuts leave disabled adults within their homes, alone, and isolated from the community at large.
 With this isolation comes lack of motivation, depression, loneliness, inactivity, and possible health or obesity concerns.
 Willow Place has been designed to keep these adults active, engaged, mentally challenged, and involved.
 Many of the clients previously utilized services that have been closed.
 All have been pleased with the activities offered at Willow Place and attend one or more times each week.